Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Watashi no Restaurant (わたしのレストラン)*
 - *Xena - Warrior Princess (never released in Japan)*

+# Time for statistics !

+On the 107 games compatible with the Game Boy Printer
+- *102 games are fully supported by https://github.com/mofosyne/arduino-gameboy-printer-emulator*
+- *70 games were realeased only in Japan*
+- *33 games use custom palettes (not 0xE4)*
+- *28 games communicate with serial protocol in double speed mode*
+- *5 games use a compression in their serial protocol

 --------------------------------------------------------------------------------
 # Telegram Gameboy Camera Chatroom